 Activity helps you lose weight after surgery.
 Start easy, but try to be a little more active each day.
 You might try walking.
-Other options include chair aerobics or using a stationary bike.
+Other choices include chair aerobics or using a stationary bike.

 Your healthcare team members can help you adjust to changes after surgery.
 Here’s how:

-Your team oversees follow-up care after surgery.
+Your medical surgical team oversees follow-up care after surgery.
 Keep all your appointments, and ask any questions you have.

 Your dietitian sets up your new nutrition plan.
 He or she can help you plan meals you’ll enjoy.

 Your psychiatrist or psychologist or other mental health professional can help you adjust to change.
 It may help to talk to someone about your body or other issues.
 Consider contacting a bariatric surgery support group in your area.

 Call your healthcare provider if you have any of the following:

 A fever of 100.4°F (38°C) or higher, or as directed by your healthcare provider